K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 ### <div id='13'/> 3.1.2.1.4.
 Check Instance User Authority
-1. Click repository name to check the contributor authority from the repository list.
+1. Click the repository name to check the contributor authority from the repository list.
 ![019]

 2. Contributor's list can be checked by clicking “Contributor” located on the right side of the repository details tab.
-Contributor can be searched with the conditions of three following combobox:  “Contributor ID search”, “All/View/Modify", or “All/Active/Inactive”.
+A contributor can be searched with the conditions of three following Combobox:  “Contributor ID search”, “All/View/Modify", or “All/Active/Inactive”.
 ![020]